-Oil steadies as demand concern counters Middle East tensions
+Oil rises amid Iran's new nuclear threats

-LONDON (Reuters) - Oil prices steadied on Monday as tensions over Iran’s nuclear program were tempered by global economic growth concerns and consequently oil demand.
+LONDON (Reuters) - Oil prices firmed on Monday amid tensions over Iran’s nuclear program but gains were tempered by concerns about global economic growth and consequently oil demand.

 Iran on Monday threatened to restart deactivated centrifuges and step up its enrichment of uranium to 20% in a move that further threatens the 2015 nuclear agreement that Washington abandoned last year.

 Washington has imposed sanctions that eliminate benefits Iran was meant to receive in return for agreeing to curbs on its nuclear program under the 2015 deal with world powers.
-The confrontation has brought the United States and Iran close to the brink of conflict, with U.S. President Donald Trump calling off air strikes last month minutes before impact.
+The confrontation has brought the United States and Iran close to conflict, with U.S. President Donald Trump calling off air strikes last month minutes before impact.

 On Sunday Trump issued another warning over Iran’s nuclear activities.
 “They’d better be careful,” he said.